-Scaling up financial flows requires clear signalling from governments and the international community (high confidence).
-Tracked financial flows fall short of the levels needed for adaptation and to achieve mitigation goals across all sectors and regions (high confidence).
-These gaps create many opportunities and the challenge of closing gaps is largest in developing countries (high confidence).
+Scaling up financial flows requires clear signalling from governments and the international community.
+Tracked financial flows fall short of the levels needed for adaptation and to achieve mitigation goals across all sectors and regions.
+These gaps create many opportunities and the challenge of closing gaps is largest in developing countries.
 This includes a stronger alignment of public finance, lowering real and perceived regulatory, cost and market barriers, and higher levels of public finance to lower the risks associated with low-emission investments.
 Up-front risks deter economically sound low carbon projects, and developing local capital markets are an option.
 Investors, financial intermediaries, central banks and financial regulators can shift the systemic underpricing of climate-related risks.
-A robust labelling of bonds and transparency is needed to attract savers. (high confidence) {WGII SPM C.5.4; WGIII SPM B.5.4, WGIII SPM E.4, WGIII SPM E.5.4, WGIII 15.2, WGIII 15.6.1, WGIII 15.6.2, WGIII 15.6.7
+A robust labelling of bonds and transparency is needed to attract savers. (high confidence). {WGII SPM C.5.4; WGIII SPM B.5.4, WGIII SPM E.4, WGIII SPM E.5.4, W forestry and other land use), by type of economy, and by region (see WGIII Annex II Part I Section 1 for the classification schemes for countries and areas).